 SiteGround is another contender that’s known for its stellar customer service.
 Plans begin at $3.99 a month.
 They pack features like free daily backups, a solid CDN, and excellent uptime.

-The user experience is smooth, especially their intuitive dashboard.
+The user experience is smooth, especially with their intuitive dashboard.

 For those who want a balance of affordability and stellar service, SiteGround is worth a look.
 Just a heads-up, the renewal rates can jump significantly.